-- 1. Details of director/directors responsible for BR - a.
-Details of the director responsible for the implementation of BR policy/policies
+1. Details of director/directors responsible for BR

-DIN Number: 00108880
+Details of the director responsible for the implementation of BR policy/policies а.
+DIN Number : 00108880 Name : Mr. Davuluri Sucheth Rao b.
+Details of the BR head:

-Name: Mr. Davuluri Sucheth Rao Designation: Vice Chairman and CEO
+Designation : Vice Chairman and CEO